aiman-al-masoud/deixiscript/docs/notes/notes.md

 # DO THIS

-a house has a string address and a sold boolean.
+a house has "xxx" as address and false as sold.

 sold of the subject is true.
 if for-complement is > 100000 then you log "expensive!".